 - Delta 8 THC Tinctures

-The average market price of delta 8 THC is around $0.06 – $0.10 for every milligram of active delta 8.
+Now, the average market price of Delta 8 THC is around $0.06 – $0.10 for every milligram of active Delta 8.

 Here’s a cost range for each product type: